NEW YORK (FOX 5 NY) -

 “It is now the policy of the city to close Rikers down formally.
 Finally,” said Judge Johnathan Lippman, Commission Chair.

-It's backed by both the mayor and the governor, and members of the commission said it will save the city money and make communities safer.
+The plan is backed by both the mayor and the governor, and members of the commission said it will save the city money and make communities safer.

 “Our present system creates hardened criminals and undermines the health of our families and our communities,” said Lippman.